donovanm21/js_todo_app/README.md

 - Add the completed task style to the task list retrieval function.
 - Add the ability to delete a task once the task has been marked as completed.
 - Delete option hidden and will apear once task has been marked as completed.
+- Fix the priority slider not working in both preview and new task.
+- Slider function added.

 [Update - 13 Jan 2021]